-Determining whether goodwill and intangible assets with indefinite useful lives are impaired requires an estimation of the value in use of the cash generating units to which goodwill and intangible assets with indefinite useful lives have been allocated.
+Determining whether goodwill and intangible assets with indefinite useful lives are impaired requires an estimation of recoverable amount, which is the higher of the value in use and fair value less costs of disposal of the cash generating units to which goodwill and intangible assets with indefinite useful lives have been allocated.
 The value in use calculation requires the Group to estimate the future cash flows expected to arise from the cash generating unit and a suitable discount rate in order to calculate the present value.
-As at December 31, 2015, the carrying amount of goodwill and intangible assets with indefinite useful lives are approximately US\$553,789,000 (2014: US\$554,137,000) and approximately US\$219,434,000 (2014: US\$219,934,000) respectively.
+As at December 31, 2016, the carrying amount of goodwill and intangible assets with indefinite useful lives are approximately US\$553,194,000 (2015: US\$219,434,000) respectively.
 Details of the recoverable amount calculation are disclosed in Note 20.

-Useful Lives and Estimated Impairment of Deferred Development Costs
+Capitalisation, Useful Lives and Estimated Impairment of Deferred Development Costs

-As at December 31, 2015, the carrying amounts of deferred development costs of the Group are US\$268,109,000 (2014: US\$238,286,000).
+Determining the development costs, including time and costs for individual projects, to be capitalised requires estimations and assumptions based on the expected future economic benefits to be generated by the products resulted from these development costs.
+Other important estimations and assumptions in this assessment process are the feasibility of mass production, the distinction between research and development and the estimated useful life.
+As at December 31, 2016, the carrying amounts of deferred development costs of the Group are US\$297,261,000 (2015: US\$268,109,000).
 The estimation of their useful lives impacts the level of annual amortisation recorded.
 The estimation of their useful lives reflects the directors' best estimate of the periods that future economic benefits will be received through the use of the assets.
 In determining whether the deferred development costs are impaired, the management takes into consideration the anticipated revenues and estimated future cash flows from the underlying projects, and the progress of these projects.
 When the actual revenues and future cash flows are less than expected, a material loss may arise.
 Management is confident that the carrying amount of the assets will be recovered in full.
-This situation will be closely monitored, and adjustments will be made in future periods, if future market activity indicates that such adjustments are appropriate.
+This situation will be closely monitored, and adjustments will be made in future periods, if future market activity indicates that adjustments are required.